satish2/Linux-like-scheduler-and-Multi-queue-scheduler-in-XINU-OS/ReadMe.md

 Processes created by default (e.g., the master process) are Normal processes.

 <h2>Contents</h2>
-1. Other than TMP folder, rest all folders include content of XINU's root folder.
+1. Other than TMP folder, rest all folders comprise XINU's source tree.
 2. In TMP, copy of all the changes that were made in various source files are present.

 <h2>Kernel Compilation Instructions</h2>